""

 • Research project

-• Learning from Patients 3 course
+• Year 3: Learning with Patients 3

 A full list of course options is available on the Medical Sciences website.